 With always-connected lives, sharing is communicating.

-But when it comes to addressing worldwide heating problems, sharing is communication that can lead to solution, or results – a need to know-how.
+But when it comes to addressing worldwide heating problems, sharing is effective communication that leads to a solution and results.

 What are knowledge networks?

 Knowledge networks are an old form of organization in a deep connection with knowledge management.
 And while some argue that knowledge management is primarily about people (which is correct) while managing and sharing knowledge comes in second, with technology improvements and development, knowledge sharing no longer has any boundaries.

 When collections of individuals and teams come together to invent, invest and share knowledge around the same goal, the success is more certain.

 These days, saying “we are what we know” is nothing but a bad catchphrase.
 The one that reflects the world we live in and where we are.
 The reason is simple, most are either obsessed with the daily flow of information or pressured by it.

 With knowledge networks, the need to share information, skills and knowledge get a more productive, intuitive and creative direction.

 If we don’t share the things we know, knowledge is worth nothing at all.